-Light and buttery sugar cookies are perfect for cutting out into Easter shapes!
+Light and buttery Easter bunny cut out sugar cookies are perfect for spring!
 These bunny cookies are gluten free, vegan, and free of the top 8 allergens.

 I can’t believe that Easter is just around the corner!
 I feel like it was just Christmas.
 Clearly I’m behind the times. :)

-I was walking through Kroger the other day when I spotted this cute cookie cutter (affiliate link), and I knew that I needed to make some bunny sugar cookies with cute litte fluffy tails.
+I was walking through Kroger when I spotted a cute bunny cookie cutter and I knew that I needed to make some Easter bunny cut out sugar cookies with cute little fluffy tails.
 If you can’t find this particular cookie cutter, you can just cut out small circles for the tails, or even just pipe on frosting tails without the cookie.

 Easter Bunny Cut Out Sugar Cookies (Gluten Free and Vegan).